DHTMLX/gantt-docs/data/desktop/how_to.md

 ];
 ~~~

-https://snippet.dhtmlx.com/b33jfmws Gantt.
-Clone a task with all its subtasks and links
+{{editor	https://snippet.dhtmlx.com/b33jfmws	Gantt.
+Clone a task with all its subtasks and links}}

-Select tasks, use the Control+C hotkey to copy them, and Control+V hotkey to paste them as children to the selected task:
+Select tasks, use the *Control + C* hotkey to copy them, and *Control + V* hotkey to paste them as children to the selected task:

 ~~~js
 gantt.plugins({